aadi01102003/Q-ViX-Hybrid-Quantum-Classical-Deepfake-Detection-Model/README.md

-Sure, here’s a professional and ready-to-use `README.md` for your GitHub repository:

----

 # Q-ViX: Hybrid Quantum-Classical Deepfake Detection Model

 Q-ViX is a hybrid deep learning model designed for high-accuracy image classification, specifically deepfake detection.
 It integrates classical architectures (Xception and Vision Transformer) with a custom Quantum Neural Network (QNN) built using Pennylane.
 This fusion enhances spatial and contextual feature extraction, offering strong generalization across diverse manipulated media datasets.